 Medications during your move

 When preparing for a move, don’t forget to make sure that you have an adequate supply of your medications with you.
 That means making sure you have enough for your moving and travel days and some extra doses if there are any delays.
-We suggest that our clients keep their prescription medicine supplies with them during a move if possible.
+We suggest that our members keep their prescription medicine supplies with them during a move if possible.
 That way, you don’t have to go rifling through moving boxes the first morning in your new home or, even worse, find yourself without adequate medication if the moving truck gets delayed.

 However, we realize that it’s not always possible or practical for people to travel with their medications, especially if the move is long distance or the medications require refrigeration.
 In these cases, we recommend that our clients have their doctors contact a pharmacy in their new neighborhood so that their medical treatment can continue without interruption.